-Technical Panel: Will be called maximum Level basic if there are 3 revolutions in the spin with 2 revolutions in basic position.
-Difficult variations may be performed after 6 revolutions.
-If executed earlier, the spin will have no Level.
+Technical Panel: Will be called maximum Level basic if there are 3 revolutions in the spin with minimum 2 revolutions in basic position.
+No level features are allowed.
+If features are performed, the spin will have no Level.
+8 revolutions may be done but will not count as an attempted feature.

 Judges: Evaluate correct basic positions with quality position of the body including placement of free foot, arms, upper body, and head.
-If a skater performs difficult variations after 6 revolutions, this will not increase the GOE.
+Spin should be well centered and controlled.
+Minimum 6 revolutions.